Due to the sheer size and weight of buses, collisions at any speed can cause catastrophic injuries. There are 3 main types of bus accidents:

 - School Bus Accidents (Big Yellow Bus)

 Currently, the U.S. Department of Transportation has banned bus drivers from texting or using handheld cell phones behind the wheel.
-The federal ban has been placed on all commercial motor vehicle drivers, which means that the law applies to almost every bus operator in the USA as of January 2010.
+The federal ban has been placed on all commercial motor vehicle drivers, which means that the law applies to almost every bus operator in the USA.

 If and when the bus driver is at fault for a collision that causes injuries, the case and the law surrounding compensation for victims can get complicated.